How It Works

-Arms Preservation Anti Corrosion Storage Bags utilize a combination of Vapor Corrosion Inhibitor (VCI) materials and carefully chosen barrier packaging materials to completely prevent the corrosion of any metallic item placed inside.
-The materials that Arms Preservation Storage Bags are manufactured with are a carefully selected combination of materials that conjointly yield anti-corrosion properties that are supported by a transparent flexible barrier layer.
+Arms Preservation Anti Corrosion Storage Bags utilize a combination of Vapor Corrosion Inhibitor (VCI) materials and carefully chosen barrier packaging materials to completely prevent any metallic item's corrosion.
+The materials that Arms Preservation Storage Bags are manufactured with are carefully selected materials that conjointly yield anti-corrosion properties supported by a transparent flexible barrier layer.

 This unique combination of anti corrosion & flexible barrier materials is puncture-resistant, tear-resistant, non-abrasive, non-toxic, and is safe for all metal surfaces.
 However, the most important corrosion preventative features of the Arms Preservation Storage Bags are its VCI impregnated internal layer and th flexible exterior barrier layer.